 Microsoft is the essential IT vendor for your day-to-day business operations.
 Its products provide the vast majority of server installations and business-critical applications.
 When moving from on-premises licensing to the 365 cloud services, keeping up with Software Asset Management (SAM) is a huge challenge.
 You need to plan strategically for infrastructure changes and software purchases, and keep your Microsoft priorities straight.
-With effective Software Asset Management, you defend your Microsoft investment from audits by creating a comprehensive compliance position.
+With effective Software Asset Management, you defend your Microsoft investment from audits by optimizing licenses and creating a comprehensive Microsoft license compliance position.

 Microsoft has shifted its server metrics over the past 5 years, jumping from a processor-based to core-based license scheme.
 These changes make your licensing scenarios more complex and your costs potentially higher.

 Hybrid cloud models like Office 365 and Azure AD constantly offer new services and licensable features.
 How do you track what is licensed for the cloud vs on-premises, vs a combination of usage?
 Find out what Gartner says about SAM & Cloud.

 Microsoft SQL Server creates a lot of questions, especially after it became core-based in 2012.
 What version and edition of SQL is installed?
 What is the licensing model?
 How can you allocate your licenses to see the big picture of your SQL estate?

-Let Aspera’s tools and services solve the critical, the complex, and the costly.
+Let Aspera’s tools and services optimize and solve the critical, the complex, and the costly.